 The SSCI benchmark criteria will consist of two main parts:

-The benchmark criteria will include essential and supplementary criteria.
 In order to be recognised, all essential SSCI benchmark criteria will have to be met.